 For a good insight, we also visualised class-wise predicted probability density plots to visualise how much separable the classes are based on the models.
 This demonstrate how separated predicted values are between two classes.
 We also used the diagnosis at discharge as a pseudo-gold standard to visualise the calibration for TBM prevalence.

 All metrics are combined from 5 repetitions of 20-fold cross validated datasets (i.e. 100 fits (Harrell Jr 2021)).
-Accordingly, we selected three best-performed models and re-estimated their parameters using the full dataset.
+Accordingly, we selected three best-performing models and re-estimated their parameters using the full dataset.

 We also test for local independence assumption. .